CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Methods

 \subsection{Transient mechanics model}

-In this part, we use both the LSTM and transformer to predict the evolution of vertical displacement, the interest in industry, given the specified material distribution as an image.
-We adopt two models, LSTM and transformer, to perform the task, which is similar to an image caption work \cite{tan2019phrase, liu2021cptr}, except that we use the displacement as the sequence rather than the words embedding.
+In this part, we use both the LSTM and the transformer to predict the evolution of the vertical displacement, the quantity of interest in industry, given the specified material distribution as an image.
+We adopt two models, LSTM and transformer, to perform the task, which is similar to image captioning \cite{tan2019phrase, liu2021cptr}, except that we use the displacement as the sequence rather than the word embeddings.